 #2 – Use Google to search for a specific type of talent

-If you know what you are specifically looking for in your voiceover, Google can be helpful in finding it, especially if you are looking for a political voiceover talent who aligns with a specific value or belief.
-Pair your voiceover search with keywords for a specific regional accent, language, heritage, social cause, or issue to hone in on the specific type of voiceover you’re looking to incorporate in your ad.
+If you know what you are specifically looking for in your voiceover, Google can be helpful in finding it.
+It’s a helpful resource especially if you are looking for a political voiceover talent who aligns with a specific value or belief.
+Pair your voiceover search with keywords to hone in on what you need such as regional accent, language, heritage, social cause, or issue.

 #3 – Work with a licensed talent agency

-Licensed talent agencies have networks of political commercial voice actors who are talented and experienced men, women, and children ready to bring your political ad to life and connect with the audiences you want to reach.
+Licensed talent agencies have networks of political commercial voice actors who are talented and experienced professionals.
 With a vetted talent roster, you can choose from SAG-AFTRA and non-union talents who can deliver a wide variety of voices.

 #4 – Ask for referrals from colleagues who produce political media

 The classic phone-a-friend strategy goes into play here!
-Reach out to your networks and ask if they know of anyone or have worked with voiceover artists with experience voicing political commercials.
-They might know someone, or they might know someone who might know someone who could be the perfect fit for your next project or campaign!
-Word-of-mouth referrals are often a great way to ensure you connect with a professional who can turn around your project on time and deliver a high-quality file.
+Reach out to your networks and ask if they know of anyone or have worked with experienced political voice artists.
+They might know someone who could be the perfect fit for your next project or campaign.
+Word-of-mouth referrals are often a great way to ensure you connect with a professional who can quickly turn around your project and deliver a high-quality file.

 #5 – Post a casting notice on a freelancer site

 Sites like Voice123, Bodalgo, and Actors Access can help you connect with a voice actor looking for their next opportunity.
-If you go this route, keep in mind that you may receive auditions and proposals from amateur voice actors who do not have professional at-home setups or a treated space to do the recording and deliver high-quality audio.
+If you go this route, keep in mind that you may receive auditions and proposals from amateur voice actors.
+They may not have professional at-home setups to deliver high-quality audio.

-Working with a professional voiceover artist will ensure your political spot connects and resonates with the audiences you’re looking to reach.
-Bringing in a professional to deliver your compelling message with just the right tone, pitch, and professionalism will give your media the best chance at making a difference for your candidate and campaign!
+Working with a professional voiceover artist will ensure your political spot connects and resonates with your target audience.
+Bringing in a professional to deliver your compelling message with just the right tone, pitch, and professionalism will give you the best chance at making a difference for your candidate and campaign!

 #3 – Work with a licensed talent agency